-The Field Guide recommends planting 1.5 inch diameter trees; however, you can plant smaller or larger trees if you prefer.
+The Field Guide recommends planting 1.5 inch diameter trees; however, smaller or larger trees can be planted if preferred.
 Trees can be purchased in pots or balled and burlapped.
-If you decide to plant larger trees, speak with a professional or an educational group as older trees can be more difficult to establish.
+If you decide to plant larger trees speak with a professional or an educational group as older trees can be more difficult to establish.